benchristel/process-to-processes/src/index.md

 - Making weak but important centers stronger, by creating and arranging other centers within and around them to reinforce them
 - Making strong but unimportant centers weaker (by indirection / decoupling?)

+## How Centers Strengthen Each Other

+Alternative titles: Fifteen Properties of Living Structure; the Structure of Seredipity

 ## Cognitive Efficiency and the Criterion of Life

 - The rational part of your brain is slow, expensive, and weak.